ToberoCat/ImprovedFactions/README.md

 Improved factions is a lightweight and performant minecraft faction plugin.
 It supports features downloadable from Minecraft directly for more user friendlienes

+## Contributors

+Check [CONTRIBUTORS.md](CONTRIBUTORS.md) to see a list of all people who contributed to this project

 ## Others

 ### Bstat